hello-jason/intro-to-middleman/markdown.md

 ???

-See Middleman's opinionated decisions: your project files go into `source`, images in `images`, and css in `stylesheets`.
+Middleman's opinionated decisions: your project files go into `source`, images in `images`, and css in `stylesheets`.

-The initialization command allows you to pass in additional parameters, such as custom [project templates](https://directory.middlemanapp.com/#/templates/all).
+The initialization command allows you to pass in additional parameters after the project name, such as custom [project templates](https://directory.middlemanapp.com/#/templates/all) that could have a.

 ---